finli/RNA_mutations/Movie script.md

 [Visual: Animate the RNA structure, where the same mutation at the tip causes the RNA to "unfold" or "break" in a way that reveals a hidden, vulnerable site—something akin to an exposed crack or weak spot in the structure.
 Then something glues it together again.]

 Narrator:
-To tackle this, we used SNPs linked to cancer survival from a genome study and applied the RNA-FM deep learning model to predict non coding RNA structure.
+To tackle this, we used SNPs linked to cancer survival from a genome study and applied the RNA-FM deep learning model to predict non-coding RNA structure.
 This helped us identify mutations in cancer-related SNPs and a control group of non-cancerous SNPs.

 [Visual: Show SNPs affecting ncRNA structure, leading to dysfunctional tumor suppressor genes]

 Narrator:
-Our approach doesn’t just highlight these mutations—it identifies druggable regions within ncRNA that could serve as new therapeutic targets.
-By uncovering these structural vulnerabilities, we open the door to personalized treatments that could transform cancer care.
+Our approach not only highlights mutations but also identifies druggable regions in ncRNA, paving the way for personalized treatments that could transform cancer care.

 [Visual: Show potential druggable regions within ncRNA, highlighted as new targets for therapy]

 Narrator:
 Our early analysis has shown some promising results.
 We tested cancerous and non-cancerous SNPs.
 We found that there were more cancerous SNPs in the structural regions, indicating that the changes in those regions were more dangerous.

 [show picture of table]

 In the future, understanding and targeting ncRNA mutations could lead to personalized treatments for cancers, resulting in better outcomes and more precise care.